opencollab/debile/contrib/clemux/docker/README.rst

  $ docker run --name debile-slave --link debile-master:debile-master --link debile-http:debile-http clemux/debile-slave

- Tip: If you get authentication failure similar to this:
+Tip: If you get an authentication failure similar to this:

       <Slave ip address> - - [11/Aug/2015 05:46:28] code 401, message Authentication failed

-      update ip address of debile-slave in builders table of database.
+update the IP address of debile-slave in the builders table of the Postgres debile database.
+To do that, run on the host:

+ $ docker inspect debile-slave | grep IPAddress

+Note down the IP address.
+For example, it can be 172.17.0.177.

+Then connect to the database from the host:

+ $ psql -h localhost -U debile -d debile -W

+The password is 'debile', as above.

+Finally, assuming there is only one debile-slave and its IP address is 172.17.0.177, update the builders table as follows:

+ debile=> UPDATE builders SET ip='172.17.0.177' WHERE id=1;